brookesnellings/Museumly/README.md

 ![](ScreenShot1.png)

-Users can search for specific artworks, view list of all artists in MySQL database and click a heart to add artwork to their favorites collection.
+Users can search for specific artworks, view list of all artists in MySQL database and click a heart to designate the artwork is a favorite and add to their curated collection.

 ![](ScreenShot3.png)